 For those with a lot of extra cash to invest each year there is a limit to the amount you can pay into the policy (typically a percentage of the total policy value), this limit is known as the MEC (modified endowment contract) limit.
-So keep that in mind if you’re thinking this could be a tax shelter for your tremendous horde of cash in the basement.
+So keep that in mind if you’re thinking this could be a tax shelter.

 Convertible term insurance policies require that you pay your premium each and every month, if you stop paying, your policy lapses.
 There are some exceptions, but it is fairly rigid.

 With an Indexed Universal Life policy you have the ability to pay more or less each month (there is a minimum to cover fees, and a maximum based on the MEC limit) but the policy has much more premium flexibility than the other main life insurance products in the market.

 The flexibility of an IUL is great for those that have income that fluctuates throughout the year.
 If you work on commission and certain times of the year are much better than others, you may want to consider the flexible premium options available with an IUL.

 4. Locked-in Gains & Annual Reset

 Another great aspect of the IUL is that each year the gains are locked in or captured.
 In other words, every year your gain will be secured along with your previous cash value total.